-Online therapy has been around since the late 1990s, but recent changes in technology increased its popularity remarkably.
+Online therapy has been around since the late 1990s, but the COVID-19 pandemic increased its popularity remarkably.
 During the pandemic’s first two months, telehealth service use skyrocketed from around one percent of all patient-provider visits to 80 percent in some areas of the United States.

 This has caused people to question whether online therapy is better than face-to-face therapy.

 If you count yourself among this crowd, you're probably wondering how the two measure up.
 To save you time and effort, we've boiled down the main pros and cons of both online and face-to-face therapy so that you can make a more informed decision.

 » Want guided support from the comfort of your home?
 Check out our top picks for the best online therapy services.

 Online Therapy vs. Face-to-Face Therapy: What’s the Difference?

 You may be familiar with face-to-face therapy from media depictions, tales from friends, or your own past experience.